roren15/js-standard-logger/README.md

 # js-standard-logger

-A useful standard Logger for JS, based on winston, formatting output for logger.
+A useful standard Logger for JS, based on winston, formatting simple output for log, saving to demanded path.
-Common as: ` [2018-12-11 09:41:19] [info] [default-label] --- it s info `
+Common output as: ` [2018-12-11 09:41:19] [info] [default-label] --- it s info `

 ## 1. install